cosmicexplorer/c-format/README.md

 c-format-stream
 ===============

 A Transform stream to format C and C-like code.
-It's intended to work like clang-format, but it's a lot more opinionated (and, you'll find, somewhat dumber, although there are some cool benefits).
+It's intended to work like clang-format, but it's a lot more opinionated (and, you'll find, somewhat less effective, although there are some cool benefits).
 It's mostly intended as a cleaning tool for preprocessors such as [compp](https://github.com/cosmicexplorer/compp), but you'll find it also works well on its own if you need a standalone C formatter to plug into your other scripts.
 It scrubs the input with regex and then applies indentation and newlines as necessary.

 # Usage